 A World Cup winner in 2002 with Brazil, Ronaldinho would be even higher on this list were it not for a frustratingly nomadic latter half to his career.
-Already seemingly in decline by the time he joined AC Milan in 2008, he eventually turned out for Flamengo, Atlético Mineiro, Querétaro and Fluminense before calling it quits in 2018.
+Already seemingly in decline by the time he joined Milan in 2008, he eventually turned out for Flamengo, Atlético Mineiro, Querétaro and Fluminense before calling it quits in 2018.

 Another all-time great who never managed to lift the World Cup, Zico was still an astonishingly consistent performer for club and country throughout his career.